confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

 In order to utilize pull queries and their high availability functionality, the nodes within the cluster must be able to communicate with each other. ksqlDB supports setups with either a single shared listener for both client and internal communication, or dual single-purpose listeners.
-The following describes how to configure listeners depending on the nature of your environment and requirements.
+The following section describes how to configure listeners depending on the nature of your environment and requirements.

 ### Single listener